d12frosted/elpa-mirror/gnu/excorporate-readme.txt

 Most Recent Improvements
 ------------------------

-New in Excorporate 0.9.3, released 2021-01-28:
+New in Excorporate 0.9.5, released 2021-04-07:

-** Enable diary integration by default

-** Introduce defcustom, excorporate-update-diary, to control this behaviour
+** Set time zone when creating calendar items

+** Add excorporate-disconnect function

+** Document how to disconnect and how to handle a stuck connection

+** Use new exco-select-connection-identifier function in API Usage examples

 Quick Start
 -----------